 And evidence shows that strong local opportunity youth collaboratives are essential to making this progress happen.
 The Forum for Community Solutions, as the facilitator of the OYF, provides funding opportunities, convenings and other learning opportunities, data, research and evaluation support to OYF member sites.

 OYF collaboratives bring together local communities to enhance programs and policy.
 Research shows that investment in opportunity youth collaboratives increases other public funding for young adults.

-For more detailed data on the OYF network, its members’ capacities and systems change work, please see the most recent evaluation of the OYF network by Equal Measure: The Opportunity Youth Forum: Forging a National Network to Advance Equitable Systems Change.
+For more detailed data on the OYF network, its members’ capacities and systems change work, please see the most recent evaluations of the OYF network by our independent evaluators, Equal Measure.

 Measure of America.
 A decade undone.